Lazy Eye Stories

 He moans as the sun through the glass begins to burn him, and she watches the tender protected skin sizzle and pucker, welts and boils beginning to form.
 Some blood-like substance begins to run, drying on the hairs of his inner thighs.

-THANKFULLY, a train chugs by just then, drowning out the worst of his noise.
+a train chugs by just then, drowning out the worst of his noise.

 When it’s gone, she removes the glass.
 Enough for today.
 She likes to believe that the burn pattern on her husband’s skin resembles the shape of their son, a sign from on high that they are doing the right thing, atoning in the proper manner.
-She wipes the glass with a towel from her picnic basket, though she knows it has not touched flesh.
-When the sun has most of the way set, Phil stands up, biting his lower lip to keep from whimpering any louder than necessary. |

 He dabs at his rear and legs with a roll of toilet paper he keeps in the wooden box, then pulls up his Levi’s and boxers, brushing gravel from his knees, and waddles gingerly away, back to where he hid his last two beers.